Joldwynds: The Wilderness

 The new house was built against a south-facing slope in a part of the Joldwynds estate known as the wilderness garden, and became known as The Wilderness.
 This time, Greene insisted on a pitched roof.
 Anticipating the outbreak of World War II, he also required that the construction should be achievable by a local builder, using a collection of building materials that Greene stockpiled as a precaution against wartime shortages.

 The house was completed in 1939.
 Margaret Lubetkin was the principal designer.
 Unusually for Tecton, the design combined traditional with modernist elements.
 The house is largely of brick, with pitched slate roofs.
 In a more modern style, however, on the south, garden elevation there are concrete piers supporting balconies and a canopy.
 It is an early example of this kind of stylistic mixture.

 In media

+The home appeared in the 1983 film The Hunger.

-Joldwynds was used as a location for the TV drama Agatha Christie's Poirot in several episodes, including "The Theft of the Royal Ruby" and "The Disappearance of Mr. Davenheim".
+Joldwynds was later used as a location for the TV drama Agatha Christie's Poirot in several episodes, including "The Theft of the Royal Ruby" and "The Disappearance of Mr. Davenheim".

 Joldwynds was the location for the filming of the 2020 remake of Noël Coward's Blithe Spirit.